awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

+   When you sign up for an AWS account, an *AWS account root user* is created\.
+The root user has access to all AWS services and resources in the account\.
+As a security best practice, [assign administrative access to an administrative user](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html), and use only the root user to perform [tasks that require root user access](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html#aws_tasks-that-require-root)\.

 ## Create a key pair<a name="create-a-key-pair"></a>

 AWS uses public\-key cryptography to secure the login information for your instance\.
 A Linux instance has no password; you use a key pair to log in to your instance securely\.
 You specify the name of the key pair when you launch your instance, then provide the private key when you log in using SSH\.